When you're a B2B SaaS start-up, every closed-won deal is a major milestone. But when you're ready to level up and start targeting enterprises,...

 If you haven’t had the need for a sales team so far, that’s about to change.
 Self-service is great, but enterprise customers expect to have someone to talk to, take them through a demo, and answer their questions.
 Developing and nurturing a relationship is what marketing, sales, and customer success work together to achieve.

 SaaS companies are faced with several growth options.
 Moving upmarket is a decision that requires buy-in at every level of the company.
-If a full sales team or customizing your product for enterprise aren’t within your capabilities just yet, moving upmarket may not be for you.
-If you can handle the longer sales cycles, the multiple stakeholders in the buying journey, the required shift in content, pricing, and overall marketing and you’re confident in your customer success team, good luck on your journey to higher ACVs and LTVs, ARPUs, and lower churn rates.
+If dedicating the sales and marketing resources needed or customizing your product for enterprise aren’t within your capabilities just yet, moving upmarket may not be for you.
+If you can handle the longer sales cycles, the multiple stakeholders in the buying journey, the required shift in content, pricing, and overall marketing and you’re confident in your customer success team, good luck on your journey to higher ACVs and LTVs, and ARPUs and lower churn rates.

 Note: This series will serve as a companion reading for B2B SaaS Marketing Snacks, which are bite-sized intros to some of your most pressing B2B SaaS Marketing questions.